akamai/terraform-provider-akamai/docs/data-sources/appsec_selectable_hostnames.md

 # akamai_appsec_selectable_hostnames

 Use the `akamai_appsec_selectable_hostnames` data source to retrieve the list of hostnames that may be protected under a given security configuration version.
-You can use specify the list to be retrieved either by supplying the name and version of a security configuration, or by supplying a group ID and contract ID.
+You can specify the list to be retrieved either by supplying the name and version of a security configuration, or by supplying a group ID and contract ID.

 ## Example Usage